faran4engg/Evolent-CRUD-App/README.md

 > Once node dependencies are installed then please open `command prompt` and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+> Alternatively, Please have a look on [Live-Demo](https://evolent-faran.firebaseapp.com/)
 ---

 ## Features